JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8014 days**.

-And here is a just a random fact -  **Sailors once thought that wearing a gold earring would improve their eyesight**.
+And here is a just a random fact -  **In the wild, the poinsettia flower can reach a height of 12 feet, and have leaves that are eight inches across.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)